Shooter Jennings: "George/Giorgio" releases

 Towards the end of May 2014, Jennings announced his intention to release two EP's later in the year.
 Don't Wait Up (for George) is a tribute to his close friend and mentor George Jones, which was released in August 2014.
-Jennings' seventh studio album, Countach (For Giorgio), was originally scheduled to be released in November 2014, but its release was delayed due to the sudden death of Jon Hensley, Jennings' longtime manager and friend and Black Country Rock co-founder.
-A tribute to 1970s electronic-music pioneer and producer, Giorgio Moroder, the album was released on February 26, 2016 and features guest vocals from Steve Young, Brandi Carlile, Marilyn Manson and Richard Garriott de Cayeux.
+Jennings's seventh studio album, Countach (For Giorgio), was originally scheduled to be released in November 2014, but its release was delayed due to the sudden death of Jon Hensley, Jennings's longtime manager and friend and Black Country Rock co-founder.
+A tribute to 1970s electronic-music pioneer and producer, Giorgio Moroder, the album was released on February 26, 2016, and features guest vocals from Steve Young, Brandi Carlile, Marilyn Manson and Richard Garriott de Cayeux.
 The album became his first to enter the Dance Albums chart, peaking at number seven there.

 Shooter

 Following Countach, Brandi Carlile insisted that Jennings be involved in her next project.
 Together with Dave Cobb, Jennings produced her 2018 album By the Way, I Forgive You, which landed six Grammy nominations, including the all-genre Album and Song of the Year categories.
 It won in three categories: Americana album and both best American roots song and best American roots performance (for "The Joke").

-After reuniting with Dave Cobb, with whom Jennings made his first four records, Jennings, inspired by the 1984 country album Major Moves decided to shelve the album he had already been working on and instead go in a completely different direction with Cobb and make a fun, straight-ahead drinking, rockin' record.
+After reuniting with Dave Cobb, with whom Jennings made his first four records, Jennings, inspired by the 1984 Hank Williams Jr. album, Major Moves, decided to shelve the album he had already been working on and instead go in a completely different direction with Cobb and make a fun, straight-ahead drinking, rockin' record.
 That album, titled Shooter, was released in August 2018.

-The following year Jennings teamed up with Brandi Carlile to produce Tanya Tucker’s 25th album, While I'm Livin'.
+The following year Jennings teamed up with Brandi Carlile to produce Tanya Tucker's 25th album, While I'm Livin'.
 The record, Tucker's first in 17 years, earned Grammys for Best Country Album and Best Country Song as well as Americana Award nominations for Album of the Year, Song of the Year and Artist of the Year.

-Over A Cocaine Rainbow
+Over a Cocaine Rainbow

-In late 2021 Jennings released "Leave Those Memories Alone", a tribute to his late friend and manager, Col. John Hensley. the track serves as the first single from the album "Over A Cocaine Rainbow" The record was initially slated for a 2017 release, but Jennings felt it was too "dark and experimental" to release at the time, given its subject matter and tone.
-Earlier that same year, Jennings released a remix of his “From Here to Eternity,” track, The new version is dubbed the "Goof the Floof Remix", a reference to something Scientology founder L. Ron Hubbard once said in an interview.
+In late 2021 Jennings released "Leave Those Memories Alone", a tribute to his late friend and manager, Col. John Hensley. the track serves as the first single from the album Over a Cocaine Rainbow.
+The record was initially slated for a 2017 release, but Jennings felt it was too "dark and experimental" to release at the time, given its subject matter and tone.
+Earlier that same year, Jennings released a remix of his "From Here to Eternity" track.
+The new version is dubbed the "Goof the Floof Remix", a reference to something Scientology founder L. Ron Hubbard once said in an interview.